ArcanaFramework/arcana/docs/source/processing.rst

     # Add sink column with "dataset" row frequency
     dataset.add_sink(
         name='vbm_template',
-      format=medicalimaging.nifti_gz
-      frequency=Clinical.dataset
-    )
+        format=medicalimaging.NiftiGz
+        frequency='dataset')

     # Connect pipeline to a "dataset" row-frequency sink column.
 Needs to be
     # of `dataset` frequency itself or Arcana will raise an error
-    dataset.apply_pipeline(
+    dataset.apply_workflow(
         name='vbm_template',
         workflow=vbm_template(),
         inputs=[('in_file', 'T1w')],
         outputs=[('out_file', 'vbm_template')],
-        frequency=Clinical.dataset)
+        frequency='dataset')

 Derivatives
 -----------

-After pipelines have been connected to sink columns, derivatives can be generated using :meth:`.Dataset.derive`.
-This method checks the data store to see whether the source data is present and executes the pipelines over all nodes of the dataset with available source data.
+After pipelines have been connected between data columns, derivatives can be generated using :meth:`.Dataset.derive` or alternatively :meth:`.Column.derive` for single columns.
+These methods check the data store to see whether the source data is present and executes the pipelines over all nodes of the dataset with available source data.
 If pipeline inputs are sink columns to be derived by prerequisite pipelines, then the prerequisite pipelines will be prepended onto the execution stack.

 To generate derivatives via the API